Swallowed or Inhaled Objects

 The situation may be more serious when a person:

 - Has signs of choking (complete airway obstruction).
 When the windpipe is blocked, air can't move in and out of the lungs.
 The person can't talk, cry, breathe, or cough.
 A blocked windpipe is a life-threatening emergency.

 - The choking rescue procedure (Heimlich maneuver) is used to clear a blockage in adults and children older than 1 year.

 - Back blows and chest thrusts are used in babies younger than 1 year.

 - Has signs of a partially blocked windpipe.
 When the windpipe is partly blocked, some air can still move in and out of the lungs.
 The person may gag, cough, or have trouble breathing.
 Coughing will often pop out the food or object and relieve the symptoms.
 The choking rescue procedure is not recommended when the windpipe is partly blocked.

-- Has an object stuck in his or her esophagus.
-Most swallowed objects pass through the digestive tract without any problem.
-They show up in the stool within 7 days.
+- Has an object stuck in the esophagus.
+Most swallowed objects pass through the digestive tract without any problem within a few days.
 But a swallowed object can scratch, irritate, or poke a hole in (puncture) the digestive tract.

 - Has swallowed a poisonous object, such as a wild mushroom, a plant, or a chemical.

 - Has swallowed a button disc battery, a magnet, or an object with lead.
 Batteries, magnets, and small objects with lead can be easily swallowed, especially by children.
 A disc battery that is swallowed can burn, corrode, or completely destroy tissue in the upper digestive tract.
 Magnets can stick to the bowel and cause a blockage or a hole to form.
 An object with lead may cause lead poisoning.